api3dao/vitepress-docs/docs/explore/dapis/security-considerations.md

 ### Sponsor Wallets

-Self-funded dAPIs will only update if the respective sponsor wallet has sufficient funds available to create the on-chain transaction.
-Consequently, it is imperative that the status of a respective sponsor wallet is monitored if it is used in any capacity because there will be no updates without funds.
-Keeping the sponsor wallet at a desired level can be automated with services offered by projects like Gelato.
-Please note, that funds send to a sponsor wallet are not recoverable, which means that sending small amounts to keep it operational repeatedly is recommended over sending large amounts.
+dAPIs will only update if the respective sponsor wallet has sufficient funds available to create the on-chain transaction.
+When a user activates a dAPI and purchases a configuration for it, the sponsor wallet gets funded with the required gas to keep the dAPI updated.
+If the sponsor wallet runs out of funds, the dAPI will not update until the sponsor wallet is re-funded/ or a new configuration is purchased.

-## Managed dAPIs

-With managed dAPIs, API3 takes over the gas management overhead that is associated with running dAPIs.
-The underlying
-[beacon sets](/reference/dapis/understand/index.md) of a managed dAPI are kept up to date by collecting signed data from the respective underlying Airnodes of a beacon set via Airnode's HTTP-Gateway and updating the beacon values on-chain.

 ### Working towards absolute decentralization